Richard Temple, 1st Viscount Cobham: Military career

 In recognition of his service in the field, Temple was appointed colonel of the Princess Anne of Denmark's Regiment of Dragoons in April 1710.
 From 1711, he made dramatic changes to his family estate at Stowe; the work was carried out under the guidance of John Vanbrugh, a skilled architect, and the future royal gardener, Charles Bridgeman.

 In 1713, the Harley Ministry stripped Temple of his colonelcy for voting against the Treaty of Utrecht.
-However, after George I ascended the throne, Temple became ambassador to Vienna and was created Baron Cobham in October 1714.
+However, after George I ascended the throne following the Hanoverian Succession, Temple became ambassador to Vienna and was created Baron Cobham in October 1714.
 He became colonel of The Royal Regiment of Dragoons in 1715 and Constable of Windsor Castle in 1716.
 He was made a Privy Councillor in July 1716 and created Viscount Cobham in April 1718.

 Temple was a mentor and Patron to a number of young Whigs, the most notable being William Pitt.
 Collectively they became known as Cobham's Cubs.
-Two of them, Pitt and Temple's nephew George Grenville went on to be Prime Minister.
+Two of them, Pitt and Temple's nephew George Grenville went on to be prime minister.
 In September 1719, during the War of the Quadruple Alliance, Temple led a force of 4,000 troops on a raid on the Spanish coastline which captured Vigo and occupied it for ten days before withdrawing.

 Temple generally supported the government of Sir Robert Walpole once it came to power in April 1721 and was rewarded with the colonelcy of the King's Own Regiment of Horse later that year.
 He became Governor of Jersey in May 1723 and Lord Lieutenant of Buckinghamshire in March 1728.

 Later life

 Temple fell out with Prime Minister Robert Walpole in 1733 and formed a faction in the Whig Party to oppose the Excise Bill which resulted in his being stripped of his colonelcy again.
 He was promoted to full general on 27 October 1735.

 Temple provided patronage to the rising star of the Whig Party, William Pitt, securing him a cornet's commission in his regiment.
 The group of Temple's young supporters were known as Cobham's Cubs and included Richard Grenville, George Grenville and George Lyttelton, as well as Pitt.
-After Walpole's fall as Prime Minister in 1742, they turned their attacks on his replacement – a government led by Lord Wilmington and Lord Carteret.
+After Walpole's fall as prime minister in 1742, they turned their attacks on his replacement – a government led by Lord Wilmington and Lord Carteret.

 Promoted to field marshal on 10 July 1742, Temple became colonel of the 1st Troop of Horse Grenadier Guards that same day, colonel of Viscount Cobham's Regiment of Horse in 1744 and colonel of Viscount Cobham's Regiment of Dragoons in June 1745.
 He died at Stowe on 13 September 1749 and was buried there.